-Executive officers, employees employed by the Group in Hong Kong and certain employees employed by the Group in other jurisdictions are members of Mandatory Provident Fund Schemes (the "MPF Schemes") operated by the Group in Hong Kong.
-The Group provides options for its qualifying employees to participate in voluntary contribution plan of the MPF Schemes.
-The Group is required to contribute a certain percentage of the executive officers' and employees' base salaries, determined by seniority, tenure and the type of plan, to the MPF Schemes, which included the Group's mandatory portion.
-The excess of contributions over the Group's mandatory portion are treated as the Group's voluntary contribution and are vested in accordance to a vesting schedule, achieving full vesting 10 years from the date of employment.
-The Group's mandatory contributions to the MPF Schemes are fully and immediately vested to the executive officers and employees once they are paid.
-The MPF Schemes were established under trust with the fund assets being held separately from those of the Group by independent trustees in Hong Kong.
+Employees employed by the Group in Hong Kong and certain employees employed by the Group in other jurisdictions are members of Mandatory Provident Fund Scheme (the "MPF Scheme") operated by the Group in Hong Kong.
+The Group is required to contribute a fixed percentage of the employee's base salaries to the MPF Scheme, which included the Group's mandatory portion.
+The excess of contributions over the Group's mandatory portion are treated as the Group's voluntary contribution and are vested to the employee in accordance to a vesting schedule with full vesting in 10 years from date of employment.
+The Group's mandatory contributions to the MPF Scheme are fully and immediately vested to the employee once they are paid.
+The MPF Scheme was established under trust with the assets of the funds held separately from those of the Group by an independent trustee in Hong Kong.